Stylised illustration of a jazz trio by The Jetset Society with piano, double bass and drums – the smallest lineup

 Frequently asked questions about band size

-Answers about weddings, corporate events, guest count, horns, space and offers.
+Answers about weddings, corporate events, guest count, horns, space and quotes.

 Which band size fits a wedding?